-Where to stay?
-Wine country retreats range from cozy B&Bs to rustic glamping to luxury vineyard rental homes.
-Make yourself a comfy basecamp at the The Allison Inn & Spa in Newberg; McMenamins Grand Lodge in McMinnville; The Vintages Trailer Resort in Dayton; or Black Walnut Inn & Vineyard in Dundee, a European villa-inspired bed and breakfast high on the hillside with panoramic views of the valley below.
-Find more unique options here.
+Lodging: Wine-country retreats range from cozy B&Bs to rustic glamping to luxury vineyard rental homes.
+Make yourself a comfy base camp at the The Allison Inn & Spa in Newberg; McMenamins Hotel Oregon in McMinnville; The Vintages Trailer Resort in Dayton; or Black Walnut Inn & Vineyard in Dundee, a European villa-inspired bed and breakfast high on the hillside with panoramic views of the valley below.
+In Eugene, Inn at the 5th is a gorgeous downtown boutique hotel with discounts for local wine-country hot spots.
+Find more unique Willamette Valley lodging options here.

-What to eat?
-Farm-fresh and seasonal options in wine country are abundant.
-Try the Gem Creole Saloon in McMinnville for New Orleans cuisine with authentic fare like oysters, crawfish and fresh beignets.
-Or a walnut bread pudding french toast for Sunday brunch at Ruddick/Wood in Newberg.
-For some of the best barbecue in the region, head to Storrs Smokehouse in Newberg for melt-in-your-mouth brisket and all the fixins.
-See the listings for more options.
+Dining: Farm-fresh and seasonal options in wine country are abundant.
+Don’t miss the walnut bread pudding French toast for Sunday brunch at Ruddick/Wood in Newberg, and for some of the best barbecue in the region, head to Storrs Smokehouse in Newberg for melt-in-your-mouth brisket and all the fixins.
+The wine-forward Marche Restaurant in downtown Eugene offers award-winning Pacific Northwest-French fusion fare with beautiful wine pairings.
+See Willamette Valley’s food listings for more options.

-Where to go?
-If you want to skip the driving and organizing and pamper yourself with a little VIP service, schedule a wine country tour for part of the weekend.
+Transportation: If you want to skip the driving and organizing and pamper yourself with a little VIP service, schedule a wine-country tour for part of the weekend.
 Two dozen operators now offer such tours, from luxury limo and town car rides to guided backcountry adventures, many offering custom itineraries and appetizers or picnic fare.
-Portland-based Winemaker Tours are led by local winemakers and sommeliers, and McMinnville-based Insiders Wine Tour specializes in small boutique wineries.
-Evergreen Escapes, meanwhile, offers a Willamette Valley Waterfall & Wine tour that takes small groups on a personable deep dive of top spots in the region.
+McMinnville-based Insiders Wine Tour specializes in small boutique wineries.
+Evergreen Escapes, meanwhile, offers a Willamette Valley Wine & Waterfalls tour that takes small groups on a personable deep dive of top spots in the region.